-Professional Opportunities With the Major
+Professional Opportunities

-The Special Education Club which is a student chapter of the professional organization, the Council for Exceptional Children, offers students the opportunity to grow professionally while meeting college students with similar
+The Special Education Club which is a student chapter of the professional organization, the Council for Exceptional Children, offers students the opportunity to grow professionally while meeting college students with similar interests.

 Requirements for Initial Teacher Licensures

 For information about undergraduate requirements in teacher preparation, see the section titled: "Teacher Preparation Programs (Undergraduate)".